Prostate-Specific Antigen (PSA)

 Why do I need this test?

-You may have this test if you are 50 or older and your healthcare provider wants to
+You may need this test if you are age 50 or older and your healthcare provider wants

-screen you for prostate cancer.
-Some providers recommend screening at age 40 or 45
+to screen you for prostate cancer.
+Some providers advise screening at age 40 or 45

 if you have a family history of prostate cancer or other risk factors.

-so that your healthcare provider can monitor your treatment and see whether your cancer
+This is so your healthcare provider can check your treatment and see if your cancer

 has come back.